Milind220/Milind220/README.md

 Hi, I’m Milind

 I’m interested in robots, software, electronics, space, tech startups, and making the world a better place!
-I’m currently building a wireless charging system for a robot, and writing mostly embedded software.
+I'm current doing a lotttt of electronics design at Clearbot and writing mostly embedded software.
+Working on an open-source Rust project on the side - soon to be announced!

 Also the maintainer of [Ozon3](https://github.com/Ozon3Org/Ozon3) - The easiest way to get air quality data with Python code.

 <!-- #### Check out my work and projects at www.milindsharma.work    -->